Rainbow-Dreamer/music_analysis_batch_language/README.md

 * a=character of the chord currently being played (you can set the character of the chord currently being played, the default is `→`)

-* ca=whether to show chord steps (if T, then show chord steps, if F, then don't show chord steps)
+* ca=whether to show chord scale degree (if T, then show chord scale degree, if F, then don't show chord scale degree)

 Next I'll demonstrate how this works.
 ```